 The programme incorporates face-to-face sessions led by national experts, thought leaders and people with experience of using care and support services.
-It will take place between April and December 2016, incorporating a mixture of monthly face-to-face and 'virtual' learning opportunities.
+It will take place between June 2015 and January 2016, incorporating a mixture of face-to-face and virtual learning opportunities.